 At Maple Tree Primary School our aim is to instil a love of Geography in all our children.
 We want the children to have a love of geographical learning, gaining knowledge and skills through high quality teaching both inside and outside the classroom.
 As the future generation responsible for our planet, we want our children to have a sense of respect for the world.
 Our geography curriculum is designed to develop pupils’ curiosity and fascination about the world and its people that will remain with them throughout their lives.
-We continue to work hard to provide an interesting and varied curriculum that interests and intrigues our children while meeting the needs of all backgrounds, cultures and abilities.
-From Early Years Foundation Stage (EYFS) up to the end of Key Stage 2 (KS2), we create opportunities to link Geography to other subjects.
-We also provide opportunities to investigate and enquire about our local area, this supports children to develop an understanding of who they are, their heritage and what makes our local area so unique and special.
-We provide a foundation of knowledge and skills that allows them to access future learning and careers in this field as well as discovering the wider world throughout their lives.
+We will continue to work hard to provide an interesting and varied curriculum that interests and intrigues our children while meeting the needs of all backgrounds, cultures and abilities.
+From Early Years Foundation Stage (EYFS) up to the end of Key Stage 2 (KS2), we will create every opportunity to link Geography to other subjects.
+We will also provide opportunities to investigate and enquire about our local area, this will support children to develop an understanding of who they are, their heritage and what makes our local area so unique and special.
+We intend to provide a foundation of knowledge and skills that will allow them to access future learning and careers in this field as well as discovering the wider world throughout their lives.

 Please click the image below to see our whole school overview for Geography.

 The National curriculum organises the Geography attainment targets under four subheadings or strands:

 - Place knowledge

 - Human and physical geography